rsdoiel/antenna/socal_north.md

 ---

-## Trump unveils 10% tariff on all imports and 'reciprocal' tariffs on dozens of nations
+## Trump unveils sweeping 10% tariff and 'reciprocal' tariffs on dozens of nations

 date: 2025-04-02, updated: 2025-04-02, from: The LAist

-Trump said his administration will apply a 10% tariff on all imports, and that other trading partners will face additional "reciprocal tariffs" ranging as high as 49%.
+Trump said trading partners will face "reciprocal tariffs" ranging as high as 49% aimed at penalizing them for their trade barriers.

 <br>